ashrafezz817/Migration-Samples/02_Simple/APEX_Reference/README.md

 Nationality status is represented using `ACTIVE` and `INACTIVE` values.

-Page 24 provides a lightweight status-toggle action for manageable records.
-The AJAX process validates the current stored status before updating the row, helping prevent stale page state from silently overwriting a newer change.

-The control uses shared application styling rather than page-specific CSS so the same report-control behavior can be reused elsewhere in the application.

 ### Validation Improvements

 The migrated form uses explicit APEX validations for reference-data integrity, including duplicate-name and duplicate-code checks.